-- · immediate steps to ensure the behaviour is not repeated; and - appropriate disciplinary action against the person.
+- immediate steps to ensure the behaviour is not repeated; and - appropriate disciplinary action against the person.

-Appropriate disciplinary action may include warnings, formal counselling and/or termination of employment.
+Appropriate disciplinary action may include, letter of expectations, warnings, formal counselling and/or termination of employment.
 This includes, in appropriate circumstances, termination without notice.